Naviya2/LeoMediaSearchBot/README.md

 * `USE_CAPTION_FILTER`: Whether bot should use captions to improve search results.
 (True/False)
 * `AUTH_USERS`: Username or ID of users to give access of inline search.
 Separate multiple users by space.
 Leave it empty if you don't want to restrict bot usage.
 * `LOG_CHANNEL`: a channel id for save all the logs of bot
-* `UPDATES_CHANNEL`: Username or ID of channel.
-Without subscribing this channel users cannot use bot.
 * `START_MSG`: Bot's Start Msg.
-* `SESSION` : A session name for save users in db.
-* `BOT_USERNAME` : Bot' username .
-Get it from botfather..
 * `USERBOT_STRING_SESSION`: User bot string session.

 ## Admin commands